Green Line (Chennai Metro): Infrastructure

 The trains are operated on double-tracked lines.
 The average speed of operation is 85 km/h and maximum speed is 120 km/h.
 Alstom supplies the rolling stock for the trains operated on the line.
 The trains are air-conditioned with electrically operated automatic sliding doors and have a first-class compartment with a dedicated section reserved for women.
-The trains operate on 25 kV AC traction catenary system.
+The trains operate on a 25 kV AC traction catenary system.
 The trains are connected to the grid via overhead electric cables and are equipped with regenerative braking with a capacity to recover 30–35% of the energy during braking.
 The electricity is supplied by Tamil Nadu Electricity Board.